 The health care provider will perform a physical exam.
 In women, this includes a pelvic exam.

 An office procedure called colposcopy is used to spot warts that cannot be seen with the naked eye.
 It uses a light and a low-power microscope to help your provider find and then take samples (biopsy) of abnormal areas in your cervix.
 Colposcopy is usually done in response to an abnormal Pap test.

 The virus that causes genital warts can cause abnormal results on a Pap test.
-If you have these types of changes, you may need more frequent Pap smears or a colposcopy.
+If you have these types of changes, you may need more frequent Pap tests or a colposcopy.

 An HPV DNA test can tell if you have a high-risk type of HPV known to cause cervical cancer.
 This test may be done: